Sreelaxme/Networking/UDP/jyodid.md

 - Network.py has the client ig

 - ThreadedNetwork.py as the name suggests Threaded, it both worked in susans server...no idea if ths is right

+-Susanu kittiye ullu...msg read cheyyan pattiyilla...ig its because our encode decode is different